transcending1/Review/admin/subpage/modules/module_doc/SVM Regression.md

 ### 3.kernel
-+ Description

-Specifies the kernel type to be used in the algorit hm.
-It must be one of 'linear', 'poly', 'r bf', 'sigmoid', 'precomputed' or a callabl e.
+"Specifies the kernel type to be used in the algorit\n             hm.
+It must be one of 'linear', 'poly', 'r\n             bf', 'sigmoid', 'precomputed' or         a callabl\n             e.
 If none is given, 'rbf' will be used.
-I f a callable is given it is used to precom pute the kernel matrix.
+I\n             f a callable is given it is         used to precom\n             pute the kernel matrix."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |